 Proper air flow is key for air conditioning to work efficiently and effectively.
 If your A/C system has poor air flow, there are several issues that could arise, such as inconsistent temperatures, frozen coils, or even system failure.
 Poor air flow can be caused by a number of issues:

 - leaky ductwork

 If your facility is experiencing poor air flow, check to see if any of the four issues above are the culprit.
-Moving forward, a great way to avoid these issues from arising is to implement preventive maintenance (PM) tasks, such as replacing air filters or performing routine duct cleaning, on a recurring basis.
+Moving forward, a great way to avoid these issues from arising is to implement preventive maintenance software.
+Then, you can create tasks such as replacing air filters or performing routine duct cleaning, on a recurring basis.

 The EPA estimates that indoor air is often 2 to 5 times dirtier than outdoor air, with some buildings suffering significantly higher numbers.
 And if that isn’t issue enough, a dirty air conditioning unit is one of the most common reasons for system failure.
 So, in order to make sure your air conditioning units are in tip-top shape in terms of cleanliness, check the following on a recurring basis:

 Drains and Lines – these can easily get clogged over time, causing water leaks and many other issues.
 In order to prevent this, make sure to thoroughly check your lines and drains, and remove any debris that may impede proper water flow.